digital-chemistry-laboratory/multiwfn-mac-build/README.md

 [Multiwfn](http://sobereva.com/multiwfn/) is one of the most versatile software packages for electronic wave function analysis.
 Sadly, support for MacOS was dropped after version 3.7.
 This is an independent CMake-based build recipe which I have found to work reasonably well on an M1-based Mac running MacOS Monterey 12.4.
 No guarantees given for anything.

+# Homebrew tap

+The easiest way to install is with the [Homebrew tap](https://github.com/kjelljorner/homebrew-multiwfn).

 # Requirements

 The build has been tested with Homebrew-installed: